Sudhir Dhawale: Arrest and controversy

+Controversies and legal challenges

 Activists and media are drawing attention to parallels with perceived persecution of Dr. Binayak Sen from Chhattisgarh due to alleged but unproven links with the naxal movement and social activism.

 Dhawale co-organised the Elgaar Parishad on 31 December 2017, to commemorate the two-hundredth anniversary of the Bhima Koregaon Battle.
 The event was followed by violent clashes.
 In response, the state government set up an inquiry commission headed by a retired judge to look into the riots.
 Dhawale and fellow activists went around gathering evidence to put before the commission.

 On 6 June 2018, he was arrested by Pune Police in a joint operation, in which four others- Surendra Gadling, Shoma Sen, Mahesh Raut and Rona Wilson- were also arrested.
 They were accused of having Maoist links and charged under the Unlawful Activities Prevention Act (UAPA).